CrowCall/crow-tools/README.md

 ## Download and Prepare Data

-Run the main pipeline script to download, denoise, embed, auto-label, and get a summary:
+Run this script to download, denoise, embed, and auto-label all crow audio files:

 ```
 python get-data.py